España 82 – Madrid – Estadio Vicente Calderón

 FRANCE vs AUSTRIA – GAME 1 GROUP D

 France were dominant against a poor Austrian side, who were clearly exhausted by their exploits against West Germany in Gijón!
-Genghini’s excellent free-kick was the only score of the game, but France missed a number of chances in the second half, that would have ensured a more convincing score line.
+Genghini’s excellent free-kick was the game’s only goal, but France missed several chances in the second half that would have ensured a more convincing score line.

 AUSTRIA vs NORTHERN IRELAND – GAME 2 GROUP D

-Only 20,000 spectators watched an entertaining match which did not help either side in their hopes of progressing.
+Only 20,000 spectators watched an entertaining match, which did not help either side with hopes of progressing.
 Northern Ireland were the happier, with Hamilton’s late equaliser keeping their hopes of a semi-final appearance just about alive.
-Austria, who started the tournament brightly, but ended it in a whimper, headed home.
+Austria, which started the tournament brightly but ended it in a whimper, headed home.

 FRANCE vs NORTHERN IRELAND – GAME 2 GROUP D

 France eased their way into the semi-finals with a comfortable win over Northern Ireland.
-Giresse and Rocheteau did the damage in a comfortable win with two goals a-piece.
-Northern Ireland’s reply from Gerry Armstrong was too-little too-late, but they left the tournament with their reputation massively enhanced.
-As for France, they headed to Sevilla and one of the matches of the tournament.
+Giresse and Rocheteau did the damage in a comfortable win with two goals apiece.
+Northern Ireland’s reply from Gerry Armstrong was too little too late, but they left the tournament with their reputation massively enhanced.
+As for France, they headed to Sevilla for one of the matches of the tournament.

 search previous next tag category expand menu location phone mail time cart zoom edit close